Bundy follower gets 68 years for role in armed Nevada standoff

 The standoff became a flashpoint in long-simmering tensions over federal ownership of vast tracts of public lands in the West, and a rallying point for right-wing militants who challenge the U.S. government's authority in the region.

-Burleson is the first of 17 people to be tried and sent to prison on government charges in the Bundy revolt.
-A co-defendant convicted by the same jury faces sentencing in September.
+Burleson was the first of 17 defendants from the Bundy revolt to be tried, convicted and sent to prison.
+A co-defendant found guilty by the same jury faces sentencing in September.

-Four others for whom the case ended in a mistrial in April are being retried in Nevada, and two other groups of defendants, including Bundy and his sons, are scheduled to go on trial later this year and next.
+Four others granted a mistrial in April are being retried in Nevada.
+Two more groups of defendants, including Bundy and his sons, are scheduled to stand trial later this year and next.

+Two others charged in the case pleaded guilty separately.
+One received a seven-year prison term, the other will be sentenced in January, said Trisha Young, a spokeswoman for the U.S. Attorney's Office in Las Vegas.

-Two of Bundy's sons and four followers were acquitted of conspiracy charges in a separate trial last October stemming from their armed takeover of a federal wildlife center in Oregon in early 2016.
+Two of Bundy's sons and four followers were acquitted of conspiracy charges in a separate trial in October stemming from their armed takeover of a federal wildlife center in Oregon in early 2016.

-Burleson was sentenced days before various militia groups and their supporters plan to rally near Colorado Springs, Colorado, for a weekend "national field training exercise" billed as the largest such gathering ever in the United States.
+Wednesday's sentencing came days before various militia groups plan a weekend rally near Colorado Springs, Colorado.

+Burleson and the five others with whom he was tried were described by prosecutors as Bundy's "gunmen and followers," who showed up at his ranch from neighboring Western states armed with assault rifles and other weapons.

+Prosecutors said all six were among hundreds who descended on Bunkerville in April 2014 for a showdown with federal officers providing security during a court-ordered roundup of Bundy's cattle.

+Outgunned by Bundy's supporters, authorities released the cattle and left the area.
+Although no shots were fired, prosecutors said Burleson and his five co-defendants aimed rifles at law enforcement.

-Reporting by Steve Gorman in Los Angeles; editing by Grant McCool
+Reporting by Steve Gorman in Los Angeles; Editing by Grant McCool and Lisa Shumaker